Flight Crew (film): Plot

-The crew boards the plane for their next flight to Southeast Asia.
-During the flight, the crew receives a message about a volcanic eruption on one of the Aleutian Islands called Kanwoo and decides to go to the epicenter of the disaster to evacuate people before the expected volcano eruption.
+The crew boards the plane for a flight to Southeast Asia, during which they receive a message about a volcanic eruption on one of the Aleutian Islands called Kanwoo.
 The crew arrives at the Kanwoo airport, where they discover that many people were killed or injured.
 They must now evacuate the remaining people who are coming on minibuses.
 Gushchin goes to the airport, when suddenly a powerful earthquake destroys the airport's infrastructure and destroys one of the runways, while the other one is covered with burning oil.

 The crew then receives word that one of the minibuses has become trapped in a rockfall.
 Gushchin, Andrey and Valera go on two minibuses to retrieve the passengers.
 After the minibuses leave, Zinchenko, Alexandra and the rest of the passengers observe the eruption of the volcano.
 Realising that the runway will be soon overflown with lava, Zinchenko and Alexandra abandon the Tu-204 in favour of an An-26, intending to leave the Tu-204 for Alexey.
 Meanwhile, Gushchin, Andrey and Valera find the stranded passengers, but on their way back to the airport, the road is blocked by a lava flow.
 Andrey, who has driven his minivan into the lava, tells the passengers to get out of the back and climb into Gushchin's van.
 He manages to then save himself just in time before the van is swept off the cliff by the flow.

 The trio and the passengers make it back to the airport on foot, only to find the Tu-204 standing empty and Zinchenko and the rest of the passengers gone.
 The group climbs into the plane.
 Seeing that it is impossible to take off from the main runway due to its damage, Gushchin decides to use the shorter runway, which is covered in burning oil.
 After a water tower breaks and puts out the fire, Gushchin is able to take off successfully.
 Despite several engine fires from the ash cloud, the crew manages to escape the zone.
 The crew then comes into contact with Zinchenko's plane.
 Valera, knowing of his father's actions and seeing them as unjust, tells him over the radio, "I will never forgive you".